SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-For a specific employee whose verification has resulted in an adverse action, this API can be used to get a list of the adversities found in the profile.
+For a specific candidate whose verification has resulted in an adverse action, this API can be used to get a list of the adversities found in the profile.

 **URL Parameters**